 California Victim Compensation Program (800) 777-9229.

-RAINN (Rape, Abuse and Incest National Network) (800) 656-HOPE (4073) a national victim assistance organization that will connect you with a rape crisis center in your area.
+RAINN (Rape, Abuse and Incest National Network) (800) 656-HOPE (4673) a national victim of crime or abuse assistance organization that will connect you with a rape crisis center in your area.

 ATTACHMENTS: Attachment A - Record of Interactive Process